Kitware/kwcoco/README.rst

         'supercategory': str,   # parent category name
     }

-    # Videos are used to manage collections of sequences of images.
+    # Videos are used to manage collections or sequences of images.
+    # Frames do not necesarilly have to be aligned or uniform time steps
     video = {
         'id': int,
         'name': str,  # a unique name for this video.